joshco/wpadng/draft-joshco-wpadng.md

 ### DHCP v4

 Client implementations MUST support DHCP.
-DHCP has widespread support innumerous vendor hardware and software implementations, and is widely deployed.
+DHCP has widespread support in numerous vendor hardware and software implementations, and is widely deployed.
 It is also perfectly suited to this task, and is used to discover other network resources (such a time servers, printers, etc).
 The DHCP protocol is detailed in {{!DHCP=RFC2131}}.
 We propose a new DHCP option with code 252 for use in web proxy auto-discovery.
-See RFC 2132 REF7 for a list of existing DHCP options.
-See "Conditional Compliance" for more information on DHCP requirements.
+See {{!DHCPOPT=RFC2132}} for a list of existing DHCP options.

 The client should obtain the value of the DHCP option code 252 as returned by the DHCP server.
 If the client has already conducted